-The principal supervisor carries the primary responsibility for your supervision (a minimum of 60%), including the coordination of all communication between the supervisors and you.
-The principal supervisor will be a member of the academic staff of the school in which you are enrolled, or an affiliate, adjunct or clinical titleholder with that school.
+The principal supervisor carries the primary responsibility for your supervision (a minimum of 60% where there are three supervisors on the panel), including the coordination of all communication between the supervisors and you.
+The principal supervisor will be a member of the academic staff of the school in which you are enrolled, or an affiliate, adjunct, titleholder or clinical titleholder with that school.

 Your principal supervisor will normally hold a degree at the same level or higher than the degree for which you are enrolled, have a proven and current record of research in your field and be experienced in supervision.
 The second and any additional member of your supervisory panel are referred to as 'co-supervisors' or 'external supervisors'.

 These supervisory types can be distinguished by their level of affiliation with the University.
 A co-supervisor is an academic staff member or titleholder with any of the University's schools, while an external supervisor is not an academic staff member and normally has no formal affiliation with, or responsibility to the University (visiting academics and professional staff are classified as external supervisors for the purposes of the register).

-Co- and/or external supervisors act as a source of independent advice, or add specialised expertise to the supervisory panel.
-They need not be discipline experts, but are sufficiently familiar with your topic area to be able to follow the progress of your research.
-It is recommended that each co- or external supervisor on your supervisory panel will have a minimum of 20% responsibility for the supervision process.
+Co- and/or external supervisors act as a source of independent advice or add specialised expertise to the supervisory panel.
+They need not be discipline experts but are sufficiently familiar with your topic area to be able to follow the progress of your research.
+It is recommended that each co- or external supervisor on your supervisory panel will have a minimum of 20% responsibility for the supervision process (or 10 percent where you have more than three supervisors on the panel).